cairo-book/cairo-book/src/ch99-03-security-considerations.md

 Think of smart contracts as state machines: they have a set of initial states defined by the constructor constraints, and external function represents a set of possible state transitions.
 A transaction is nothing more than a state transition.

-The `assert` or `panic` functions can be used to validate conditions before performing specific actions.
+The `assert!` or `panic!` macros can be used to validate conditions before performing specific actions.
 You can learn more about these on the [Unrecoverable Errors with panic](./ch10-01-unrecoverable-errors-with-panic.md) page.

 These validations can include: